ilovemyminutes/ilovemyminutes/README.md

 ### 🤗Jihyeong Ko
-Hi there, this is Jihyeong Ko enjoying AI or machine learning.
+Hi there, this is Jihyeong Ko enjoying AI business.
 I'm interested in AI-based services for users' satisfaction these days.
 Towards a great engineer in the AI field, I just keep rocking day by day👊.